mcdemarco/dotgraph/README.md

 DotGraph may fail to draw the graph in some versions of Twine 2 due to issues with Chrome; in that case it will still give you the text of the dot source file, as well as some links to sites online that will render it for you.

+DotGraph may fail to save the SVG in Safari; if it fails, try a different browser.

 ## Versions

+### 1.1.5

+Added saving (except possibly on Safari).

 ### 1.1.4